Michigan Online Gambling Launch Dates

 Michigan Aims For NJ-Style Success

-New Jersey is the benchmark in U.S. online casino gaming.
+New Jersey is the benchmark state for US online casino gaming performance.
 After all, was the first state to legalize and launch online casinos.
-By far the largest U.S. market, New Jersey’s online casino industry has generated nearly $1.46 billion in revenue since the launch of the state’s first online casinos in December 2013.
+By far the largest US market, New Jersey’s online casino industry has generated nearly $1.46 billion in revenue since the launch of the state’s first online casinos in December 2013.

 When online casinos launch in Michigan, they will likely do so with full lineups of classic casino games.
 This includes blackjack, roulette, craps, slots, video poker, and casino table games.
 Live dealer games, which allow online players to interact with a live dealer and other players, are popular in New Jersey.
-It is a good bet that live dealer games will launch in Michigan at some point.
+BetMGM and Evolution gaming recently partnered to launch live dealer games in Michigan once regulations allow.

 The convenience of playing from home, or anywhere within the state, makes online casino gaming a hit in New Jersey.
-This same is true in Pennsylvania’s emerging market as well.
+The same is true in Pennsylvania’s emerging market.
 The ability to deposit, withdraw, and play a wide variety of casino games on a mobile phone or desktop computer has led to the growing popularity of the market in states where mobile casinos legally operate.
+Michigan looks staged to replicate this success as a state that has legalized online gambling in almost every form.

 Who Could Be Big Players In Michigan?

-The actual launch date for Michigan’s online casinos is pending but is expected in the first half of 2021.
+The actual launch date for Michigan’s online casinos is pending but is expected in late 2020 or early 2021.

 Michigan Online Gambling Options: The Run-Down